-Are you still on track for achieving your New Year goals?
-It's been reported that 67 percent of Americans make resolutions for the new year, but only 9.2 percent are successful.
-Based on past Google search data, some of the most common top searches for New Year self-improvement goals include getting healthy and getting organized.
+Are you still on track for achieving your New Year's goals?
+Research has shown that 67 percent of Americans make resolutions for the new year, but only 9.2 percent are successful.
+Based on past Google search data, some of the most common top searches for self-improvement goals for the New Year include getting healthy and getting organized.

 "I'm glad to see organizing as a top priority, because taking steps to get organized and manage your time will make other goals like saving money, traveling more and creating an exercise habit easier to achieve," explains Heather Rogers, vice president at Time Timer®, a visual timer that helps children and adults better understand how much time is remaining for their tasks.
 "Even if you don't think organizing is fun, think of how it can enable the activities you love most."

 Invented by a mom in Ohio whose child was always running late for the bus, the Time Timer is a trusted tool for organizational professionals, families, schools and businesses to help people manage time more effectively by visualizing how time elapses.

 Use the Time Timer to help manage your projects more efficiently.

 If your goal at any time of the year is to get organized and manage time more efficiently and effectively, consider these tips from the professionals at Time Timer:

 1. De-clutter and put everything in its place.
 If this seems overwhelming, set a timer for 20 minutes and do a blitz pick up.

 2. Make a list of everything you need to do this coming year, month and week, and then prioritize which tasks are most important.

 3. Do the boring (to you) tasks first and get them out of the way early, instead of spending time dwelling on having to do them.

 4. Break up big jobs into manageable chunks of time so they seem less daunting.
 Some even suggest breaking up your projects into chunks to make your goals more attainable.